hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/limit.md

 at the most.
 In the presence of an `OFFSET` clause this number of rows starts counting after all rows have been discarded by the `OFFSET` clause.

-It has a single form where it accepts an integer number of rows.
+It has a single form where it accepts an integer number as a parameter.

 ## LIMIT and ORDER BY